GeorgeWeb/syclref/_api-docs/queue.h/cl%253A%253Asycl%253A%253Aqueue/functions/queue/index.md

   * device_selector selector

+   Context in which the queue will be created.
 Used to get a device from the context

   * async_handler asyncHandler